zingale/phy504/docs/source/contiguous_array.rst

    directive, so setting ``-DNDEBUG`` tells the preprocessor to turn off the asserts.

+This ``GNUmakefile`` is a little more complex than the previous ones we looked at, since there are two possible targets defined.
+The first target, ``test_array`` in this case, is the default.

 Performance
 ===========

 Let's see how the speed of this compares to doing

 .. code:: c++